zAlweNy26/capacitor-systeminfo/README.md

 <docgen-api>
 <!--Update the source file JSDoc comments and rerun docgen to update the docs below-->

+Interface for the System Info plugin

 ### getInfos()

 ```typescript
 getInfos() => Promise<SystemInformations>
 ```

+Returns a Promise that resolves with an object containing system information.

 **Returns:** <code>Promise&lt;<a href="#systeminformations">SystemInformations</a>&gt;</code>